 There are dozens of personal traits that can affect leadership and some, namely integrity and character, that are absolute.
-But in my years of experience, I have observed that the ways leaders develop and deploy the eight know-hows are especially influenced by a handful of them: ambition, drive and tenacity, self-confidence, psychological openness, realism and an insatiable appetite for learning.
+But in many years of experience, I have observed that the way leaders develop and deploy the eight know-hows is influenced by a handful of them: ambition, drive and tenacity, self-confidence, psychological openness, realism and an insatiable appetite for learning.

-These personal traits come out in many different ways.
-Do you stew over a decision alone or bring in trusted advisors for candid discussions?
+These personal traits manifest in many different ways.
+Do you stew over a decision alone, or bring in trusted advisors for candid discussions?
 Do you allow yourself to be influenced by other people, changing your position in light of better analysis by a subordinate?
-Are you a procrastinator who wants more and more data -- more certainty -- before making a decision?
+Are you a procrastinator who wants more and more data – more certainty – before making a decision?
 Or are you impulsive, making a snap decision based on your gut instincts?
 Do you like to be liked?
-Your personality and psychology play an important role in how you interact with your business, whether you impose your will on the organization or seek a productive consensus that aligns the entire business with your goals.
+Your personality and psychology play an important role in how you interact with your business.
+Will you impose your will on the organization, or seek a productive consensus that aligns the entire business with your goals.

-Drive and Tenacity: Some leaders have an inner motor that pushes them to get to the heart of an issue and find solutions.
+2. Drive and Tenacity: Some leaders have an inner motor that pushes them to get to the heart of an issue and find solutions.
 They drill for specific answers and don’t give up until they get them.
 Their high energy is infectious.
 They consistently drive their priorities through the organization.
 They search tenaciously for information they’re missing and keep tweaking their mental models until they arrive at a positioning that works.
-But drive and tenacity can cause a leader to stick to a plan that isn’t working or to outdated assumptions or an investment that is no longer promising.
+But drive and tenacity can cause a leader to stick to a plan that isn’t working, or outdated assumptions, or an investment that is no longer promising.

 A fear of response is also common.
 Such leaders tend to avoid conflicts and find it hard to challenge people on their performance or point of view.
 They back off when they should be giving brutally honest feedback and sometimes have a third party do that work for them.

-Leaders with a fear of failure are often indecisive, defensive and less likely to spot opportunities because they’re risk averse.
+Leaders with a fear of failure are often indecisive, defensive and less likely to spot opportunities because they are risk-averse.
 They find it hard to select goals for fear of choosing the wrong ones and wait too long to connect the dots in the external environment or to reposition the business.

 Self-confidence also affects your use or abuse of power.
 Every leader has to use power from time to time in assigning tasks, allocating resources, selecting or promoting people, giving differentiated rewards or redirecting dialogue.
 An excessive fear of failure or fear of response can make a leader uncomfortable using power, and not using power appropriately actually erodes it.
 Failure to deal with a recalcitrant direct report, for instance, diminishes the leader’s power.
 On the other hand, narcissistic leaders tend to abuse power, using it irrationally or against the interests of the organization.

 Copyright © 2007 by Ram Charan from Know-How: The 8 Skills That Separate People Who Perform from Those Who Don’t.
-Published by Crown Business, January 2007.